dodiaz/IterativeSolutionMethods/readme.md

 4. Conjugate gradient
 5. Multigrid

-There is a variable called "method" that needs to be changed when looking at the different iterative methods.
+There is a variable called "method" that needs to be changed when running the code to test any of the iterative methods.
 The possible methods are: "PJ", "GS", "SOR", "CG", or "MG".

-I've altered the function "print_current_data" so that it prints $\nabla \phi$
+I've altered the function "print_current_data" so that it prints laplace_phi, f, phi, and error but I haven't tested it out so I'm not sure if it works yet.